Danideos/programovanie1_zapoctak/README.md

 ### getTripSchedules()

-Each `trip_id` has a `service_id`, which corresponds to a schedule(whether a trip commences on a particular day in the week).
+Each `trip_id` has a `service_id`, which corresponds to a schedule(whether a trip commences on a particular day of the week).
 Schedule has exceptions.
-Create a suitable data structure to access this information from `trips.txt`, `caledar.txt`, `calendar_dates.txt`.
+Create a suitable data structure to access this information from `trips.txt`, `caledar.txt`, `calendar_dates.txt` and save it.

-__TODO:__ `service_id` exceptions not handled yet
+__TODO:__ `service_id` exceptions not handled yet.

 ### createMergedGraph()
+Create the final graph representation, the `final_nodes` and `neighbor_list`.

 There are many pid edges, which start and end in the same pid nodes.
-To optimize create `edge_set`, which will be defined by the same start and end nodes.
-In the set the edges will be distinguished by: `departure_time` and `trip id`, they will be sorted by `departure_time` to allow binary search.

-Additionaly, create new edges, which will include every reachable station on a trip, e.g. create edge from node 1 to node 2,3,4... on a trip and from node 2 to 3,4,5... and so on.
+To optimize create `edge_set` for similiar trips - more in `graphHeader.py` section.
+Additionaly, create new edges, which will include every reachable station on a trip, e.g. create an edge from node 1 to node 2,3,4... on a trip and from node 2 to 3,4,5... and so on.

 ### saveMergedGraph()
-use `pickle` to `pickle.dump` the whole merged graph data structure for faster load time.
+Use `pickle` to `pickle.dump()` the whole merged graph data structure for faster load time.
 Concretely the `nodes` and the `neighbour_list`.

 ---

 ### graphHeader.py

-A simple encapsulation for commonly used functions to not clutter the main code.
+A simple encapsulation for commonly used functions and constants to not clutter the main code. `minimal_transfer_time` and `transfer_penalty` are set here.

+### class Edge_Set()

+Edge data structure defined by the same `root`, `goal` and `travel_time`.

+Individual edges in the `edge_set` have `departure_time` and `trip_id` and are sorted by the `departure_time` - this way binary search can be used to find the soonest departure in `getEdge(time)`.

+### class Translator()

+Return whether `service_id` corresponding to `trip_id` commences on a particular `date`.

+__TODO:__ `service_id` exceptions not handled yet.

 ---

-# Finding the shortest path

-## main.py
+## Shortest path algorithm

+### shortestPath.py

-Responsible for taking user input, starting the shortestPath.py and plotting the found path.
+Script responsible for loading the prepared graph, finding and plotting the shortest path.

-## shortestPath.py

-Load the graph from graphs/merged_graph.txt as a neighbor list.
-Load the trip id operational timetable from calendars.txt and calendar_dates.txt to list(trip ids are index-able thanks to transformation in mergeGraphs.py).

-For the actual algorithm: A classic Dijkstra with a twist.
-When looking at neighbors of the current closest unvisited node, we must consider the whole edge set between the two nodes.
-For this there will be a simple function, which will return an edge from the set, which arrives at the end node first.
-This function will be logarithmic with regard to the set size(binary search on departure times that will be sorted in the set - assuming the travel times are the same).
-It will take current time (start time + dist) as a parameter and return edge with the closest bigger departure time, which has trip id that is currently operational(calendars.txt and calendar_dates.txt).
+### Dijkstra()

+A classical Dijsktra with addition of two elements:
+- `minimal_transfer_time`: wait time to transfer to a pid line after getting to a pid node - to discourage immediate transfers and missing a transfer as a result
+- `transfer_penalty`: every pid line taken will be penalized by a constant amount - a path with less transfers might be desirable to a bit faster one

+### showPath()

+Responsible for plotting the found shortest path from point A to B using `plotly.graph_objects`.

+A valid `mapbox_access_token` needed, set in `header.py`.
+The service I use is from [https://account.mapbox.com/](https://account.mapbox.com/), which is free to use when not used extensively, but requires credit card credentials, so I provide my own token.